rpd10/diehl-with-software/blog/angular-strategy-pattern-with-di.md

 need to touch any of the guards, interceptors, components or other services - you just need to provide a new implementation for the strategies!
 Once you embrace this powerful pattern, you will find yourself using it to isolate your code from changes in third party dependencies.

+You can see an example repository here: https://github.com/rpd10/example-angular-strategy-pattern